Akuli/jou/doc/keywords.md

 If `cond` is omitted, it defaults to `True`.
 As an extreme example, `for ;;:` creates an infinite loop, but `while True:` is much more readable and hence recommended.

+Jou does not have a `for thing in collection:` loop, because different kinds of collections (list, array, string, custom data structure, ...) would need to be handled differently, and Jou is a simple language without much hidden magic.

 **See also:** [while](#while), [break](#break), [continue](#continue)